franiglesias/php-golden/doc/master_approval_cookbook.md

 }
 ```

-Now we have 60 tests running.
-But `sellIn` has also boundary values.
-They are easy to spot in the code.
+Now we have 60 tests running. `sellIn` has also boundary values to consider, and they are easy to spot in the code.
 Let's see:

 ```php
 class GildedRoseTest extends TestCase